 From 1 January 1999, mobile phone customers were able to keep their old number when switching networks.
 The UK is the first country in the world to give customers this ability.

-22 September 1999, House of Commons Science and Technology Committee finds no health risk from mobile phones apart from use while driving, though urges manufacturers to continue to keep researching into the matter.
+22 September 1999, the House of Commons Science and Technology Committee finds no health risk from mobile phones apart from use while driving, though urges manufacturers to continue to keep researching into the matter.